michael-collins/feeling-responsive/collections/_assignments/project-1.md

 ### Project formats (Choose one)

 Choose a format that you can reasonable accomplish within the timeframe of the project.
+Do not use motion or animation in the final output.

-1. High resolution: 3000 x 3000 image
+1. High resolution image(s).
+These images are large enough to allow a viewer to spend time looking closely, enticing them to explore discover details.
 2. Poster design (follows a particular poster format)
 3. Magazine or book illustration
 4. 3D prints with high quality photo documentation and accompanying renders